 Over the past five years, my top priorities have been to hire a new leadership team to improve operations efficiency and effectiveness, modernize and maintain our facilities, and lead Operations through several unique investment opportunities to improve the condition of our facilities and utilities.

-And then, of course, followed by three years of the Covid pandemic.
+Then, of course, followed by three years of the Covid pandemic.

 I’m so proud of the Lab coming together to navigate this unprecedented period successfully.
 We responded to those events while accomplishing our mission and protecting the health and safety of our staff and neighbors.